 What Types of Email Testing and Optimization Should You Be Doing?

 As we kick off the New Year, this is the perfect time to evaluate your current email campaigns for ways to improve your performance results.
 We’re often asked how we drive substantially better results from an email campaign.
 Here, we walk you through the steps you can use to get more return on investment (ROI) from your email program.
 Whether your goals are better opens, clicks, email sign-ups, or sales, this article shares our proven approach for getting even better results from your campaigns.

 Over our many years of optimizing email campaigns, we’ve developed a set of 10 major factors that affect email performance.
 It’s important that you first understand how each of these factors is helping or hurting your program.
 You can review the 10 factors and vital parts of an email here.

 In this article, we focus on our ninth factor, testing and optimization, and how to use optimization to drive double- or triple-digit-percentage improvements over your current performance.

 So, where do you begin in the testing and optimization process for your email-marketing program?
 Here’s some insight into our strategy and the types of testing and optimization we do that you can apply to your campaigns:

 Step 1: Define Your Goal

-The first step for developing a testing and optimization strategy for your email-marketing program is to figure out where to start, such as which email campaigns and elements to test.
+The first step for developing an email campaign optimization strategy is to figure out where to start, such as which email campaigns and elements to test.
 And defining your goal will help determine where you need to focus.
 For example, are you looking to increase ROI, drive revenue, increase website traffic, educate subscribers, or build awareness of a new product?
 Once you’ve defined a single goal, you can identify the email “levers” you need to pull in order to achieve that goal.